gurupratap-matharu/ai/ArtificialNeuralNetwork/Readme.md

 ## Gender classification challenge

 ### Overview
-The code uses the scikit-learn machine learning library to train a neural Network on a small dataset of body metrics (height, width, and shoe size) labeled male or female.
+The code uses the scikit-learn machine learning library to train an Artificial Neural Network on a small dataset of body metrics (height, width, and shoe size) labeled male or female.
 Then we can predict the gender of someone given a novel set of body metrics.

 ### Dependencies
 Install missing dependencies using pip